abdulrahmanbandr/Eqaab-Drone/README.md

 **Vision-based IFF (Identify Friend or Foe) — no radar, no transponders, cameras only.**

-CS graduation capstone project · Open source under the MIT License
+CE graduation capstone project · Open source under the MIT License

 </div>